 The best way to ensure a working environment is free from dangerous contaminants is with a Local Exhaust Ventilation (LEV) system – these units come in various shapes and sizes such as fume cupboards, welding bays, grease/kitchen extraction systems and are extremely effective in extracting airborne contaminants in enclosed environments.

 LEV systems are manufactured to suit the needs of the machine and its operator, with a specifically designed ‘hood’ to draw any harmful particles away before inhalation.
 To ensure the system is performing to its intended design specification, COSHH Regulation 9 stipulates that LEV systems need to be examined, tested and maintained by a competent person at regular intervals.

-A thorough examination is needed at least every 14 months in accordance with chapter 10 of HSG258 (controlling airborne contaminants at work).
+A thorough examination, including LEV testing, is needed at least every 14 months in accordance with chapter 10 of HSG258 (controlling airborne contaminants at work).

 Our LEV specialist has the necessary P601 (initial appraisal, thorough examination and testing of LEV systems) accreditation and is fully qualified to offer COSHH LEV testing and thorough examinations in the workplace.

 A Complete Guide to LEV Testing on Kitchen Extract Systems

 Local Exhaust Ventilation testing, or LEV testing, is a process which ensures that the ventilation systems in your kitchen are working adequately and do not pose a health and safety risk to your employees – or any other visitors, for that matter.
 LEV Systems which are poorly installed or maintained can often run into problems, requiring regular testing to ensure that they are operating correctly and safeguarding the environment as they should.